Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ## Data Preparation for Model Training

 The dataset for training the Faster R-CNN model is divided into three subsets: training, validation, and test sets.
 Each subset which makes up 60%, 20%, and 20% of the dataset, respectively, contains images and corresponding annotations, which define the bounding boxes and labels for the objects present in the images.
+The **Data Preparation** script in the `Faster R-CNN-[Chocolate Detection].ipynb` Jupyter Notebook efficiently handles this step.

 The dataset is organized as follows:
 - **Training Set**: 832 images with 4263 annotated objects, averaging 5.12 objects per image.